5 Ford Crown Victoria Air Suspension Problems

 Ford Crown Victoria Air Suspension Basics

-In order to better understand the common issues with Ford Crown Victoria air suspension, it is important to have a basic understanding of how this suspension system works.
+To better understand the common issues with Ford Crown Victoria air suspension, it is important to have a basic understanding of how this suspension system works.

 Ford offers optional or standard Air Suspension on various models, including the Town Car, Grand Marquis, Crown Victoria, Continental, Mark VII, Mark VIII, Expedition, and Navigator.
 This system replaces the coil springs with air springs at all four corners on certain models and only at the rear on others.